syncfusion-content/windowsforms-docs/WindowsForms/MaskedTextBox/Mode-Settings.md

 The different modes of the input can be determined by the [InputMode](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.MaskedEditBox~InputMode.html) property.

 Setting the `InputMode` to `Normal`, allows the user to work in insert mode and the INSERT key is not allowed.
-In `OvertypeOnly` mode, the INSERT key will not have any effect.
+In Over typeOnly mode, the INSERT key will not have any effect.

 ## UsageMode